jafs/avm/README.md

 Version History
 ---------------
+Version 0.5.6 - In process
+* New buttons style.
+* Fixed problem with AVD commands [#32].
+* Fixed application hangs when connected to an open portwhich is not the Android emulator [#34].

 Version 0.5.5.5 - 15/10/2012
 * Solves the bug of hangs when connect to not telnet [#29].
 * New Jelly Bean style [#30].